NREL/EnergyPlus/design/FY2022/NFP-RefCondsWtrToAirCoils.md

         \units C
         \type real
         \minimum> 0
-   N*,  \field Ratio of Reference Heating Capacity to Reference Cooling Capacity
+   N*,  \field Ratio of Reference Heating Capacity to Reference Cooling Capacity at Reference Conditions
         \note Ratio of reference heating capacity to reference cooling capacity.
 This
-        \note input is used to calculate the heating or cooling capacity when autosizing
+        \note input is used to calculate the heating or cooling capacity when autosizing.
-        \note one of them or both.
+        \note This input is only used if a companion cooling coil of the same type
+        \note (Coil:Cooling:WaterToAirHeatPump:EquationFit) is used.
+This input is only
+        \note used when a sizing run for the system which uses this object is requested
+        \note and when the coil capacity is autosized.
         \type real
         \minimum> 0
         \default 1.0